Wondering how to entertain your little one? What about a fun-filled adventure for the whole family?

 And for the brave of heart, get tickets to the park’s Crocs after Dark experience offered during select dates in summer.
 This nighttime adventure allows visitors to see dozens of alligators, caiman, and crocodiles up close and personal as caregivers feed them.
 Using low-beam flashlights altered to eliminate any white light that may bother the crocodilians, visitors can witness the unique sight of dozens of red eyes gleaming back in the pitch black.

-But it’s not all about the animals.
-Canada’s Dinosaur Park also offers a brand new, exclusively designed 18-hole championship mini-golf course, winding through megalithic standing stones for a one-of-a-kind experience.
-And take a nature walk to learn about the famous Norwood Esker, a gravel ridge left behind by our last retreating glacier over twelve thousand years ago.
+It’s not all about the animals.
+Canada’s Dinosaur Park also offers an 18-hole championship mini-golf course, winding through megalithic standing stones for a one-of-a-kind experience.
+Take a nature walk to learn about the famous Norwood Esker, a gravel ridge left behind by our last retreating glacier over twelve thousand years ago.

 Things to Do Nearby: Highway 7 Attractions